Mid-June provided Brits with three Steve Diet Goedde London dates at which the photographer promoted and signed his latest book Extempore.

 Having attended the launch of Jonny Trunk’s AtomAge retrospective Dressing For Pleasure at Tenderbooks some years ago, I was surprised to discover that the business had moved to a different location in this historicalal theatreland cut-through between Charing Cross Road and St Martins Lane.

-Even more surprising, however, was finding that this passageway was now clad in scaffolding running the whole length and height of the buildings on both sides, virtually obliterating the Victorian facades of the antiquarian bookshops lining it.
+Even more surprising, however, was finding that this passageway was now clad in scaffolding running the whole length and height of the buildings on both sides, virtually obliterating the Victorian facades of its antiquarian bookshops.

 Fortunately, a gaggle of people sipping drinks beneath the scaffolding outside one store caused me to do a double-take and realise that this was in fact my intended destination.